henrytirla/henrytirla/README.md

 <h1>Hello, I'm Henry Tirla  <img src="https://emojis.slackmojis.com/emojis/images/1643514203/1681/bitcoin.png?1643514203" width="30"/></h1>

-As a current MSc student at Nova IMS in data science and advanced analytics, I have acquired a strong foundation in technical skills that enable me to drive innovation and contribute to the development of blockchain technology.
-My ultimate goal is to earn a Ph.D. in artificial intelligence, focusing on securing blockchains and smart contracts.
-This will allow me to become an expert in the field and use my knowledge to positively impact the world through my work with these groundbreaking technologies.
+As a current MSc student in Data Science and Advanced Analytics at Nova IMS, I am excited about the potential for blockchain and artificial intelligence to transform our economic and social systems.
+I believe that trustless systems and transparent transactions can create micro-economies that promote fairness and equality.
+My long-term goal is to earn a Ph.D. in AI and conduct research specifically focused on securing blockchains and smart contracts.
+My aim is to contribute to a future where blockchains are secure and free from malicious actors, enabling broader adoption and use of this technology.

 <!--